-83. From the recent survey undertaken by Fera Science Ltd (Fera Science Ltd, 2022) described above, all samples were analysed for 69 trace elements which included the heavy metals Pb, Hg, As, and Cd.

-- 84. Twenty-nine of the 30 samples tested had heavy metal concentrations of low concern, i.e. below the maximum level (ML) set for supplements by retained EU legislation EC 1881/2006 or below the EU ML set for root spices by the amendment EU 2021/1317 (due to the recent date, this amendment to the EU regulation is not in UK legislation).
+- 83. From the recent survey undertaken by Fera Science Ltd (Fera Science Ltd, 2022) described above, all samples were analysed for 69 trace elements, which included the heavy metals Pb, Hg, As, and Cd. - 84.
+Twenty-nine of the 30 samples tested had heavy metal concentrations of low concern, i.e., below the maximum level (ML) set for supplements by retained EU legislation EC 1881/2006 or below the EU ML set for root spices by the amendment EU 2021/1317 (due to the recent date, this amendment to the EU regulation is not in UK legislation).
 For supplements, the MLs are 3 mg/kg for Pb, 1 mg/kg for Cd and 0.1 mg/kg for Hg.
 For root spice powders the EU ML is 1.5 mg/kg for Pb.
-Arsenic does not have a ML set for supplements, but all concentrations, bar two samples, were below the 0.2 mg/kg ML set for white rice by EU 2015/1006. - 85.
-One sample, a turmeric spice powder, contained a Pb concentration approximately 10 times higher than the majority of other samples analysed, at 2.25 mg/kg.
+Arsenic does not have a ML set for supplements, but all concentrations, bar two samples at 0.45 and 0.29 mg/kg, were below the 0.2 mg/kg ML set for white rice by EU 2015/1006.

+- 85. One sample, a turmeric spice powder, contained a Pb concentration approximately 10 times higher than the majority of other samples analysed, at 2.25 mg/kg.
 This would be over the amended recent EU ML of 1.5 mg/kg for root spice powders.
-This sample also had the second highest concentration of Chromium (Cr) at 2.11 mg/kg which may indicate potential adulteration with lead chromate.
-If this sample was taken as a supplement at, for example, a high estimate of 2.5 teaspoons a day (approximately 7g) the total exposure of lead from this consumption alone would be 0.23 μ g/kg bw/day for a 70 kg adult.
-This is approximately 2 fold lower than the estimated dietary lead exposure of 0.5 μ g/kg bw day for the effects of Pb on developmental neurotoxicity, derived from the BMDL01 of 12 μ g/L blood Pb concentration (EFSA Panel on Contaminants in the Food Chain (CONTAM), 2010). - 86.
-When comparing heavy metal results for supplement samples against spice powders and fresh turmeric there were no clear trends or significant differences between the groups when evaluating the results using a students t-test (supplements against powder & fresh samples). - 87.
-On evaluation of the other trace element results from the 30 samples, results that differed by greater than the mean plus 2 x the standard deviation and 5 x the mean of that sample type (i.e. fresh, powder or supplement) are summarised in Annex B. If taking the supplements as described on their labels, no calculated exposures for any trace elements would exceed any health-based guidance values (HBGVs), where HBGVs exist.
+This sample also had the second highest concentration of chromium (Cr) at 2.11 mg/kg, which may indicate adulteration with lead chromate.
+If this sample were taken as a supplement at, for example, a teaspoon per day (4g) the total exposure of lead from this source alone would be 0.13 μ g/kg bw/day for a 70 kg adult.
+This is approximately 25% of the estimated dietary exposure of 0.5 μ g/kg bw day, equivalent to the BMDL01 of 12 μ g/L blood Pb concentration, for effects of Pb on developmental neurotoxicity (EFSA Panel on Contaminants in the Food Chain (CONTAM), 2010). - 86.
+When the heavy metal results for supplement samples were compared against spice powders and fresh turmeric there were no clear trends or significant differences between the groups (supplements against powder & fresh samples). - 87.
+On evaluation of the other trace elements from the 30 samples, results that differed by greater than the mean plus 2 x the standard deviation and 5 x the mean of that sample type (i.e., fresh, powder or supplement) are summarised in Annex B. If taking the supplements as described on their labels, no estimated exposures for any trace elements would exceed any health-based guidance values (HBGVs), where HBGVs exist. - 88.
+Overall, the trace element profile of each sample was variable, this is explained by:

-- 88. Overall, the trace element profile of each sample was variable, this is explained by - a) the different geographical sources of the products and therefore the differing background trace element concentrations from the environment the products were derived - b) The varying chemical nature of the different supplement formulations - 89.
+- a) The different geographical sources of the products and therefore the differing background trace element concentrations from the environment the products were derived. - b) The varying chemical nature of the different supplement formulations. - 89.
 Since the recent 2021 Fera survey, the FSA in 2022 have commissioned a further 70 turmeric spice powder sample analyses for Pb.
 All results were < 0.5 mg/kg and of no health concern.